Resilience: Two Sisters and a Story of Mental Illness

 Resilience: Two Sisters and a Story of Mental Illness is a memoir written by Jessie Close with Pete Earley, including some contributions from her sister, actress Glenn Close.
 This book deals with Jessie Close's mental health issues.
 The book discusses mental illness, abandonment, sexuality, substance abuse, and emotional turmoil.

 Summary

-Jessie was the youngest of four children to an nurse and a physician.
+Jessie was the youngest of four children to a nurse and a physician.
 When Jessie was little, her parents joined the Moral Re-Armament (MRA).
 Her parents became missionaries for the movement, leaving the children with an MRA nanny.
 This is where Jessie's feelings of abandonment began.